Employee-gardeners grow for good in the corporate backyard

 EMPLOYEES at Gardener's Supply started Company Farm in 2013.
 The goal: Grow and harvest vegetables to donate to local food systems that serve people in need.

-The result of this pilot project will be — we hope — 500 pounds of potatoes and sweet potatoes.
+Our goal is to grow as much food as possible.
 We also want to learn how to make the site efficient, beautiful and productive.
 Most important, we hope to inspire and engage employee-volunteers to provide direct service to the community.

 Eventually, we want to share what we've learned, so other organizations can have their own Company Farms.
 Wouldn't it be great if more groups could create simple, productive, volunteer-run mini-farms?
 With a small investment, the returns could be big, including employees with dirt under their fingernails and smiles on their faces.